-With still greater confidence in the victory of the cause of peace are we today able to oppose the war danger that menaces millions of men, women and children.
-Never before in the history of mankind have there been such real opportunities to realize the age-old aspirations of the peoples-to live in peace and freedom.
+Today we are able, with still greater confidence in the victory of the cause of peace, to oppose the war danger that menaces millions of men, women and children.
+Never before in the history of mankind have there been such real opportunities to realise the age-old aspirations of the peoples-to live in peace and freedom.

-In face of the threat of a military catastrophe which would cause vast sacrifice, the loss of hundreds of millions of lives and would lay in ruins the key centers of world civilization, the question of preserving peace agitates all mankind more deeply than ever before.
+In face of the threat of a military catastrophe which would cause vast sacrifice, the loss of hundreds of millions of lives, and would lay in ruins the key centres of world civilisation, the question of preserving peace troubles all mankind more than ever before.